 GOING a VIKING - HUNTING, FISHING and OUTDOORS LIVING in the Viking Age and today

-Viking martial arts expert Tyr Neilsen and survival expert Håkon Thoresen will hold a lecture about hunting, fishing and outdoors living techniques and equipment in the Viking Age and in the present day, at Eidsfoss Hovedgård, Vestfold County, Norway, on the 19th of may 2018.
+On the 19th of may 2018, Academy of Viking martial arts expert Tyr Neilsen, together with survival expert Håkon Thoresen, held a lecture about hunting, fishing and outdoors living techniques and equipment in the Viking Age and in the present day, at Eidsfoss estate, Vestfold County, in Norway.

-Here is an exciting and educational lecture about this rarely discussed part of Viking history.
+This was an exciting and educational lecture about a rarely discussed part of Viking history.

 Over the centuries there has been an amazing amount of historical and archaeological research regarding the Norse people and Vikings.
 Everything from who they were, to what they conquered, when they conquered, and where they conquered.
 But very little academic research has been done regarding how they fought and why they fought the way they did.
 Yet these questions are of equal importance in understanding the Viking age as any other question.
 The answer lies in the hunting, martial art and survival skills of the Vikings.